uvic-teach/project-m1-team9/Assets/UseCases.md

 - Emergency Department

 **Assumptions**:
-Patient is in the position to be recommended a health solution.
+- Patient knows what they want to find for health care.
+- If the patient wants to go to an ED, they know which one to go to.

 **Steps**:
-1. take the recommended solution from previous use case which could be ED, GP clinic, Medical Hotline.
+1. Open the MisterEd system.
-2. From the type of care needed locate the closes to the patient using the map
+2. Filter by location and type of care desired.
-3. recommend the closes of the required health solution
+3. Find location, directions, and contact information of desired medical service.

 **Variations**:
+- Patient doesn't find what they're looking for.

 **Non-functional**:
--needs to scalable to large datasets of maps
+- needs to scalable to large datasets of maps.
+- Needs to be accurate and have up to date information on services and locations.

 **Issues**:
 - runtime

 ### UC-2a: View Current ED Load

-**Description**:
+**Use Case Extension**: UC-1 extends UC-2

+**Description**: User can see ED loads of ED's on the map.

 **Actors**: